Top 10 Best Ballet Schools in Australia

 Queensland Ballet Academy’s standout feature is the Jette Parker Young Artist Program.
 This program accelerates training for gifted young dancers, offering advanced opportunities to refine their technique and artistry and preparing them for professional ballet careers.

-Queensland Ballet Academy integrates academic education with ballet training in pre-professional shows.
+Queensland Ballet Academy integrates academic education with ballet training in its pre-professional programs.
 This holistic approach ensures students excel in dance and academics, preparing them for diverse career paths within and beyond the dance industry.

 Tanya Pearson Academy